 Eufy’s app is basically a clone of Arlo’s interface, but it launches quicker and quickly loads clips and settings.
 Live video loads in three seconds.
 Tap the button to start recording the live feed.
 The app doesn’t tell you exactly how much battery power remains but represents it with four bars.

 There are several modes to choose from.
-Home Mode records motion and sends notifications when the camera is tripped.
+Home Mode records motion and sends notifications when the camera is triggered.
 Away mode is the same, but it turns on the alarms.
 Disarmed Mode turns everything off.
-You can set activity zones so that motion outside the zone won’t be recorded.
+Activity zones can be set so that motion outside the zone won’t be recorded.
 It should stop false alerts, but it isn’t 100% accurate.
 It works with Alexa and Google Assistant, but it’s more limited than Arlo.

 You can bring up live feed, and even faster than Arlo, but you can’t create Alexa Routines.
 It doesn’t work with Apple HomeKit, but it did promise this later.
 There is no IFTTT support.
 There’s also no web-based interface.
 The app is great, which is great because that’s the best way to interact with these cameras.